Hondh-Chillar massacre: Pataudi massacre

 On 2 November, the Sikhs returned to the city to see the damage done to their homes.
 Left tired and crying in front of their homes, they became separated from each other, and at 10 AM the mob returned and began burning people alive.
-Many of the Sikhs were able to escape but the Congress mob captured 17 of them, murdered them, and burned their remains to remove evidence.
+Many of the Sikhs were able to escape, but the Congress mob captured 17 of them, murdered them, and burned their remains to remove evidence.

 Although the survivors filed multiple FIRs with the police, none of the assailants were captured or prosecuted.
 After the massacre many Sikh families fled and only five families remain out of thirty that were settled prior to the massacre.

 Rediscovery

 On 22 January 2011, an engineer in Gurgaon, Haryana, Manwinder Singh Giaspura, struck up a conversation with a delivery boy who talked about a "deserted village of Sardars" near his own village.
-When the boy began talking about arson, Giaspur realized he was talking about the 1984 anti-Sikh pogroms.
+When the boy began talking about arson, Giaspura realized he was talking about the 1984 anti-Sikh pogroms.
 The boy further told him that recently people had begun to steal wood and bricks from the site so on 23 January Giaspura drove to Chillar and found the site of the massacre.
-After seeing bones inside a building and quotations from the Guru Granth Sahib on the walls he realized the building was a Gurdwara.
-Giaspura then uploaded "50-60" pictures of the village onto Facebook and sent appeals to various Punjabi language newspapers to investigate and preserve the site.
+After seeing bones inside a building and quotations from the Guru Granth Sahib on the walls he realized the building was a gurdwara.
+Giaspura then uploaded "50–60" pictures of the village onto Facebook and sent appeals to various Punjabi language newspapers to investigate and preserve the site.
 After not receiving help from the SGPC, Giaspura contacted the All India Sikh Students Federation and Sikhs for Justice.
 On 13 March, the man who discovered the site of the massacre was asked to resign from his position as general manager of V&S International Pvt Ltd, allegedly for his role in exposing the massacre.

 Reactions

-On 2 March 2011 members of Akali Dal, the main Sikh political party in India, demanded that the Lok Sabha, India's parliament, form a probe to look into the massacre.
+On 2 March 2011 members of Akali Dal, the main Sikh political party in India, demanded that the Lok Sabha form a probe to look into the massacre.

-Dal Khalsa (International) is attempting to appeal to United Nations officials in Delhi to send a team to investigate.
-The American Gurdwara Parbandhak Committee organized a meeting with the US State Department to discuss related human rights violations and legal action.
+Dal Khalsa (International) is attempting to appeal to United Nations officials in New Delhi to send a team to investigate.
+The American Gurdwara Parbandhak Committee organized a meeting with the U.S. State Department to discuss related human rights violations and legal action.

 Sikhs for Justice has maintained that the 1984 anti-Sikh pogroms were an organized attempt at genocide and that government commissions set up to investigate them have purposely not investigated violence outside of Delhi to cover up systematic patterns of violence against Sikhs throughout India.
-In response to this discovery the AISSF and Sikhs for Justice have established a trust to find other sites like Hondh-Chillar throughout India.
+In response to this discovery, the AISSF and Sikhs for Justice have established a trust to find other sites like Hondh-Chillar throughout India.

-On 4 March, an Ardās was held at the Akal Takht for the victims of the massacre.
+On 4 March, an ardās was held at the Akal Takht for the victims of the massacre.

-On 12 March, Sikhs for Justice met with UNESCO director general Irina Bokova in New York to discuss preserving the ruins as a heritage site.
+On 12 March, Sikhs for Justice met with Director-General of UNESCO Irina Bokova in New York to discuss preserving the ruins as a heritage site.
 They also consulted with archeologists who had worked on Holocaust sites for advice.